 Muscle imbalance causes structural strain.
 It can result in muscle spasm, joint pain, poor sports performance, a tendency for injury, or even systemic health problems.
 Structural stress can affect the nervous system, affecting every organ and system in the body.

 Muscles not only move bones, they hold the skeletal system in place.
 There is a dynamic tension in the musculoskeletal system.
-The muscles act like guy wires holding the bones in place.
+The muscles act like guide wires holding the bones in place.
 Skeletal balance is maintained by opposing muscles.
 If a muscle is weaker than the one opposing it, the opposing muscle becomes tight, and the skeletal structures will be out of balance.

 A weak muscle can cause pain and spasm in the opposing muscle.
 Ironically, many therapeutic efforts are directed toward spastic muscles, which often are not the cause of the problem.
-For example, weak abdominal muscles will cause the pelvic to tilt and the low back muscles (which oppose them) to go into spasm.
+For example, weak abdominal muscles will cause the pelvis to tilt and the low back muscles (which oppose them) to go into spasm.
 Until the weakness in the abdominal muscles is corrected, efforts to reduce the spasm in the low back will not be very effective.

 Book Your Applied Kinesiology Appointment in Chicago, Illinois